 Cardigan Bay Seafood Festival, Aberaeron, Wales

-Established by a group of local fishermen in 1997, this annual festival is a true local affair showcasing the best of Wales’ seafood.
-Try dishes from Big Fish Little Fish, Swansea Fish and Selwyn’s Penclawdd Seaffod, and leave room for Proffertjes (pillowy mini Dutch pancakes).
-Preseli Coffee Roasters, Ralph’s Cider and Caws Teifi and Da Mihle Distillery will be there to ensure there’s lots of Welsh coffee and booze flowing.
-Chefs from some of our favourite Welsh restaurants will be exhibiting, so you can get a taste of the best food from across the region, including Gareth Ward from Ynyshir Hall, Stephen Terry from The Hardwick and Ludo Dieumegard from Harbourmaster.
+Established by a group of local fishermen in 1997, this annual festival is celebrating its 20th anniversary this year.
+It’s a true local affair showcasing the best of Wales’ seafood.
+Last year’s event had producers Big Fish Little Fish, Swansea Fish and Selwyn’s Penclawdd Seafood showcasing their products.
+Chefs from some of our favourite Welsh restaurants will be exhibiting, so you can get a taste of the best food from across the region, including Gareth Ward from Ynyshir Hall, Stephen Terry from The Hardwick and Ludo Dieumegard from the Harbourmaster.

 Yorkshire Dales Food & Drink Festival, Skipton

 Join producers from all over Yorkshire and the Dales in the idyllic market town of Skipton.
 John Torode and James Martin (who began his career in Yorkshire at Castle Howard) will be demonstrating at the event along with local chefs Steph Moon and Gareth Bottomly, who previously worked at The Ritz.
 If the sun’s shining, pick up a tub of JustJenny’s ice cream who offer not just your average flavours – think blackcurrant and liquorice, rhubarb crumble and ginger.
 If you’re feeling thirsty, try locally produced drinks from Thistly Cross Cider, Timothy Taylor’s and Whittaker’s Gin.